satriabahari/satriabahari.site/README.md

 Displays live coding statistics from Wakatime using serverless API routes in Next.js.

 ### 🗳 Project Showcase
-Projects are stored in a Supabase PostgreSQL database and fetched via Prisma.
+Projects are stored in a Supabase PostgreSQL database.
 Uses ISR (1s revalidation) and SSR for optimal performance.

 ### 🌍 Internationalization
 Supports multiple languages using `next-intl`.
 Easily extendable to support additional locales.